 Version Number Version Description Date of Revision 1 Original March 2012 2 Minor changes to Privacy Notices July 2012 3 Changes Highlighted.
 November 2012 4 Reformatted only February 2014 5 Updated to take account of the DfE model Privacy Notices issued July 2014.
 NOTE: Appendices C and D have been amalgamated.
 July 2014 6 Minor revisions and contact detail changes only to Privacy Notices July 2015 7 Updated Privacy Notices December 2016 8 Updated Privacy Notices in line with the GDPR.
-October 2017 9 Updated Privacy Notices to reflect DfE revised models published January 2018.
-January 2018 10 Major re-write to comply with GDPR May 2018 11 Updated with revised DfE privacy notices published 16 May 2018 and minor amendment to point 4.7 May 2018 12 Updated to include at Appendix D the DfE model Governor Privacy notice first published July 2018 September 2018 13 Updated to include changes to model Privacy Notices made by DfE October 2018 October 2018 14 Updated to include changes to model Privacy Notices made by DfE December 2018 December 2018 15 Updated to include changes to model Privacy Notices made by DfE August 2019 August 2019 16 Updates: Section 10.5 (data transfers from UK to EEA after 31 January 2020), Updated S9, new S9.2 & new/updated appendices (to make more specific reference to Covid-19 pandemic related use of data, updated consent form (now named Appendix F), updated model privacy notices Appendices B, C and D & new visitor privacy notice Appendix E, new Appendix G Visitor Record Form (old Appendix F renamed to H because it is landscape!))
-September 2020 17 Updated with changes to the Covid-19 isolation period from 14 days to 10 days December 2020
+October 2017 9 Updated Privacy Notices to reflect DfE revised models released January 2018.
+January 2018 10 Major re-write to comply with GDPR May 2018 11 Updated Privacy Notices to reflect DfE revised models released 16 May 2018 and minor amendment to point 4.7 May 2018 12 Updated - Appendix D reflecting DfE Governor Privacy notice - July 2018 September 2018 13 Updated to include changes to model Privacy Notices made by DfE October 2018 October 2018 14 Updated Privacy Notices to reflect DfE revised models released Dec 2018 December 2018 15 Updated Privacy Notices to reflect DfE revised models released August 2019 August 2019 16 Updates: Section 10.5 (data transfers from UK to EEA after 31 January 2020), Updated S9, new S9.2 & new/updated appendices (to make more specific reference to Covid-19 pandemic related use of data, updated consent form (now named Appendix F), updated model privacy notices Appendices B, C and D & new visitor privacy notice Appendix E, new Appendix G Visitor Record Form (old Appendix F renamed to H because it is landscape!))
+September 2020 17 Updated with changes to the Covid-19 isolation period from 14 days to 10 days December 2020 18 Significant and minor policy updates.
+Significant updates to Privacy Notices, Section 10.5: Data transfers, new definition of third country, explicit inclusion of volunteers (workforce personal data, their role and training), new reference and link to an example data controller register and breach self- assessment tool, removed almost all of Section 9.2 on Public Health Emergencies, reduced consent options, new SAR form with guidance notes, updated consent form to reflect reduced choice.
+Also replaced GDPR with UK GDPR and updated links throughout, more clearly defined Information Society Services, more explicitly referenced carers as well as parents.
+19 Minor changes to terminology, addition of reference to IRMS toolkit for record retention for Academies and the need for schools to have a Cyber Response Plan.
+May 2022 20 Updated review sheet.
+New link to updated Visitor Privacy Notice Poster.
+Significant updates to terminology reference the Surveillance Camera Code of Practice and Procedures which replaced the CCTV Code (and Procedures).
+Removed all appendices that are forms or stand-alone guides for ease of updating, use, and distribution.
+Added more references to signpost staff to specific other policies for more technical or September 2022 detailed guidance on privacy, data protection, and what to do e.g., to the Online safety Policy for remote education requirements.
+Added more links to guidance staff can rely on.
+21 Important update to data retention and destruction (recent court rulings).
+Links updated to the new KAHub; new unitary authorities, and other resources.
+Example added to clarify when public bodies can rely on legitimate interests to process personal data.
+Clarifications on parents etc. taking photos.
+New referral to the (KAHSC model) Online Safety Policy for information about webcam use.
+September 2023